ec-jrc/lisflood-model/3_06_optLISFLOOD_dynamic-wave/index.md

 where *∆t* is the overall model time step \[s\].

-The number of sub-steps is then given by:
+The number of sub-steps of the numerical solution is then given by:

 $$
 SubSteps = \max (1,roundup(\frac{C_{dyn}}{C_{dyn,crit}}))
 $$

 where $C_{dyn,crit}$ is the critical Courant number.
-The maximum value of the critical Courant number is 1; in practice it is safer to use a somewhat smaller value (although if you make it too small the model becomes excessively slow).
-It is recommended to stick to the default value (0.4) that is used the settings file template.
+The maximum value of the critical Courant number is 1; in practice it is safer to use a somewhat smaller value such as 0.4.

-### Input data
+#### Input data

-A number of additional input files are necessary to use the dynamic wave option.
-First, the channel stretches for which the dynamic wave is to be used are defined on a Boolean map.
-Next, a cross-section identifier map is needed that links the (dynamic wave) channel pixels to the cross-section table (see further down).
-A channel bottom level map describes the bottom level of the channel (relative to sea level).
-Finally, a cross-section table describes the relationship between water height (*H*), channel cross-sectional area (*A*) and wetted perimeter (*P*) for a succession of *H* levels.
+A number of additional input files are necessary to solve the diffusion wave equations.
+First, the channel stretches for which this numerical solution has to be used must be defined by a Boolean map.
+Next, a cross-section identifier map is needed to links the (diffusion or dynamic wave) channel pixels to the cross-section table (see further down).
+Further, a channel bottom level map that describes the bottom level of the channel (relative to sea level) is required.
+Finally, a cross-section table that describes the relationship between water height (*H*), channel cross-sectional area (*A*) and wetted perimeter (*P*) for a succession of *H* levels is needed.

-The following table lists all required input:
+The following table lists all the required inputs:

-***Table:***  *Input requirements dynamic wave routine*
+***Table:***

 | Maps              | Default name  | Description                           | Units                            | Remarks |
 | ----------------- | ------------- | ------------------------------------- | -------------------------------- | ------- |